 Apache Spark is a data analytics engine.
-These series of Spark Tutorials deal with Apache Spark Basics and Libraries : Spark MLlib, GraphX, Streaming, SQL with detailed understanding and examples.
+These series of Spark Tutorials deal with Apache Spark Basics and Libraries : Spark MLlib, GraphX, Streaming, SQL with detailed explaination and examples.

 Following are an overview of the concepts and examples that we shall go through in these Apache Spark Tutorials.

 Spark Core is the base framework of Apache Spark.
 It contains distributed task Dispatcher, Job Scheduler and Basic I/O functionalities handler.
-It exposes these components and their functionalities through APIs (which are available in programming languages Java, Python, Scala and R).
+It exposes these components and their functionalities through APIs available in programming languages Java, Python, Scala and R.

-- Install Spark on Mac OS – Apache Spark Tutorial to install spark on computer with Mac OS.
+- Install Spark on Mac OS – Tutorial to install Apache Spark on computer with Mac OS.

 - Setup Java Project with Apache Spark – Apache Spark Tutorial to setup a Java Project in Eclipse with Apache Spark Libraries and get started.